Ghembram/Online-Code-Editor-using-React---React-Project---bvwn42ccr4gm/README.md

 - Fort Awesome(for icons)
 - fullscreen-react

 ## A codepen clone,built with React and CodeMirror supports screen size of generic tablet.
-Below that, the text would become illegible, So, an error message will be displayed for screens 400px and below.
+Below that, the text would become in-illegible, So, an error message will be displayed for screens 400px and below.